pradeep104203/RestApi-CRUD/README.md

 # Sennovate-Task

-Download the project and open it in spring tool suit Build the project by right click on the project , run as  maven install , you will get jar file or you can run as springboot web. you will get a password copy that password and  username is user  (enabled security) Open the browser and use the below links to see the swagger ui.
+Download the project(Productrestapi)  and open it in spring tool suit.
+Build the project by right click on the project , run as  maven install , you will get jar file (java -jar <jarfilename>) or you can run as springboot web. you will get a password copy that password and  username is user  (enabled security) Open the browser and use the below links to see the swagger ui.

-create the database table using the below: use mydb;
+create the database table before running the code by using the below: change your password for database in application properties file. use mydb;

 create table product(